adilsond/nvidia-graphics-drivers/README.md

 This is a fork from https://salsa.debian.org/nvidia-team/nvidia-graphics-drivers

-I made a few modifications for building Debian packages for version 515.76 that is not available from Debian sources and even their Gitlab.
+I made a few modifications for building Debian packages for version 515.76 that is not available yet from Debian sources and even their Gitlab.

 Instructions for building.